Indigenous Community Legal Clinic

 Clients may be asked in confidence to provide the ICLC with information about their income and assets to determine whether the client is eligible.

-Please note that at the beginning of each semester, for approximately the first three weeks of each semester, the ICLC will only be able to provide limited services on client matters through this period, which is the new student clinicians’ Orientation.
+At the beginning of each semester, for approximately the first three weeks of each semester, the ICLC will only be able to provide limited services on client matters through this period, which is the new student clinicians’ Orientation.